awslabs/aws-groundstation-eos-pipeline/README.md

 You now have the following created in your AWS Account:

-- An EC2 Instance running CentOS7
+- An EC2 Instance running Ubuntu 20
 - An SNS topic to notify processing completion
 - A Lambda function to auto-start the IPOPP instance, triggered by the receiver SNS Topic